bu-rcs/PkgAutoTest/README.md

 1. [Step 1](#step-1---run-find_qsubpy) - Use `find_qsub.py` script to search for modules to test and generate a CSV input file to be used as Nextflow input.
 2. [Step 2](#step-2---nextflow-pipeline) - Run the nextflow pipeline using the CSV input generated in step 1.
 3. [Step 3](#step-3---review-the-results) - Review the results.
-4. [Step 4](#step-4---remove-working-directories) - Cleanup - remove working directory.
+4. [Step 4](#step-4---cleanup-remove-working-directories) - Cleanup, remove working directory.

 If you run into an issue, take a look at the [Troubleshooting](#troubleshooting) section.